AnushaNKulkarni/HUDL-Login-Test/README.md

 Download link: https://chromedriver.chromium.org/downloads

 *Note 1: Make sure to match the ChromeDriver version with the Chrome browser version.
+If unmatched System.Reflection.TargetInvocationException will be thrown*
-If unmatched the tests wont run* *Nore 2: The user can install any driver of their choice, the broswer and driver versions should match and user needs to initialize the chosen driver in StepBindings
+*Nore 2: The user can install any driver of their choice, the broswer and driver versions should match and user needs to initialize the chosen driver in StepBindings

  **4. NUGET PACKAGES :**